 Ultimately, that depends on how keen you are to learn Filipino.
-We recommend testing the free 7-day trial, and seeing if you find it useful for your level and learning style.
-This is a great option for those who are on the edge about learning Filipino.
+We recommend testing out the platform first with a free 7-day trial, and then seeing if you find it useful for your level and learning style.
+This is a great option for those who are sitting on the fence about learning Filipino.

 Dedicated learners will certainly benefit from a Premium or PremiumPLUS subscription with one-on-one instruction included.
 If you’ve already made up your mind and have decided to get a membership, use our link below to get 30% off: